+Check out the best Hotels in Madrid!!
 I’m sure by now you already know I love Spain.
 Yes, I can’t deny!
 The more I travel the more I like it — you could say I’m addicted to it!
-This is why I have moved to Madrid, one of the most open and welcoming cities I have ever been to.
-It’s funny, I…
+This is why I have moved to Madrid, one of the most open and welcoming cities I…

 One of its most beautiful places is the monument to King Alfonso I “El Batallador”, who reconquered the City of Zaragoza from Arabic ruling in the year 1118.
 It is at the top of the hill, offering stunning views of Zaragoza.
 I recommend going there at sunset.

 Barcelona is, in many ways, a vibrant city and a melting pot for fashion and culture.
 It is; however, expensive, massified, and unauthentic if you compare it to other less known Spanish destinations.

 Every once in a while I like to find a good spot away from the city where to relax.
 We found this pretty little hotel in Palencia, a remote location north-west of Madrid.